Stockton Graham & Co

 |Review Date:||November 2002|

-Notes: Certified organically grown and Fair-Traded.
+Certified organically grown and Fair-Traded.
 Although traditionally processed Sumatras like this one are technically washed or wet-processed coffees, a series of peculiarities in how they are processed and dried give them their characteristic low-key richness and idiosyncratic, often unpredictable, flavor notes.
-Stockton & Graham is a quality-oriented wholesale roaster who aims to provide its customers "global beverage experiences."
-Visit
+Stockton Graham & Co is a quality-oriented wholesale roaster who aims to provide its customers "global beverage experiences."
+Visit www.stocktongraham.com or call 800-835-5943 for more info.

 This review originally appeared in the November, 2002 tasting report: What Makes Sumatra Coffees Taste The Way They Do?